dag7dev/awesome-anbernic/README.md

   - [Electrical tape mod](https://www.youtube.com/watch?v=-vl3qyifYJM) this mainly occurs while playing Pokemon Games

 - Saving doesn't seem to work
-  - **Replace your SD Card with a reputable brand**.
+  - **Replace your SD Card with one made by a reputable brand**.
 Best ones: Samsung, Sandisk, Lexar, Kingston, Transcend.

 - Battery upgrade / batteries / where battery compatible with...
     1) Check the specs of the target battery match with the original one (not considering mAh)